About Kate Allatt

 Kate’ second book reveals the physical highs and emotional lows of being re-united with her family and re-integrating into society, after an 8 month stay in hospital.

-A selection of many comments from Kate's speaking at various 'Meet the Author' events
+A selection of many comments from Kate's speaking engagements:

 "Inspirational and full of humour!"